A perturbation theory for the Anderson model: From the kernels to the current

 It was shown that for $w<w_0$:

-(``$K_c$'' denotes the current kernel.)
-From the recursive definitions of the kernels \cite{Kern10}, one can conclude on a general level (not only for the SIAM): \begin{itemize} \item $x$ a hermitian operator on the quantum dot space $\Rightarrow$ $K^{(2n)}x$ hermitian; \item for any $x$: $ Tr \left( K^{(2n)}x \right) = 0$; \item for any hermitian $x$: $ Tr \left( K_c^{(2n)} (x) \right)$ real. \end{itemize} For the SIAM, one can see by looking at the structure of the diagrams that any matrix of the form $|a><a|$ ( with $a = 0, \uparrow, \downarrow, 2$) is mapped by every single order of the kernels to a linear combination of these four operators.
-Therefore, one can view the density matrix kernel and all of its orders as maps
+$K_c$ denotes the current kernel, while $K$ is the density matrix kernel.
+From the recursive definitions of the kernels \cite{Kern11}, it can be concluded on a general level (not only for the SIAM): \begin{itemize} \item $x$ a hermitian operator on the quantum dot space $\Rightarrow$ $K^{(2n)}x$ hermitian; \item for any $x$: $ Tr \left( K^{(2n)}x \right) = 0$; \item for any hermitian $x$: $ Tr \left( K_c^{(2n)} (x) \right)$ real. \end{itemize} For the perfectly conventional SIAM considered in this text, the fact that in every single diagram the overall amount of spin added or subtracted on each of the two contours is equal on the two contours implies that any matrix of the form $|a><a|$ (with $a = 0, \uparrow, \downarrow, 2$) is mapped by every single order of the kernels to a linear combination of these four operators.
+Hence, the density matrix kernel and all of its orders can be viewed as maps

-where $V$ is defined as the four-dimensional real vector space spanned by the operators $|a><a|$.
-Their image is always contained in the three-dimensional linear subspace $U \subset V$ of the operators with vanishing trace.
+where $V$ is defined as the four dimensional real vector space spanned by the operators $|a><a|$.
+Their image is always contained in the three dimensional linear subspace $U \subset V$ of the operators with vanishing trace.
 It is technically useful to introduce the operator

 The quantum master equation in the stationary limit can be written as